 Essentially, we level the playing field through technology.
 But, that does not mean that all technology is beneficial or that the solution to more growth is not ‘more tech.’
 In fact, it may mean less tech, done more efficiently.

 That boils down to the fact that attention management, and attention fragmentation, are becoming a huge issue across workforces of all kinds.
 We have so many applications, log-ins, and boxes to tick, that the solutions to work create more work.

 Instead, what is needed is a solution that helps make work more seamless, and therefore, more productive.
 It means addressing and realizing the productive potential of HR and HR strategy, along with organizations more generally, to help businesses scale and grow.

 In many ways, this all needs to begin in HR.
 Let me explain why…

 More Efficient Work With Seamless Integrations

 How many specialized solutions are you using?
 Easily extend Personio to fit your unique needs – and work seamlessly from one central platform.

 Now, organizations need to repay the favor by allowing that momentum to continue.
-That means allowing strategic HR to facilitate work as a competitive advantage, by streamlining processes and introducing automation wherever possible.
+That means allowing HR strategy, built and executed by HR teams, to facilitate work as a competitive advantage, by streamlining processes and introducing automation wherever possible.

 Building Toward Something Bigger